top of page

 “How?”

-“Not that smart are you My-re?”
-Varick said, “With Araminth’s death within the Rirorni Empire, her kind will want revenge.
+“Not that smart, are you?”
+Varick said, “With Araminth’s death within the Rirorni Empire, her kind will seek revenge.
 A raw, pure emotion both our races understand.
-Then when they find out I killed her, an Alastarian, they will want revenge on the entirety of Alastari.”
+Then, when they find out I killed her, an Alastarian, they will desire revenge on the entirety of Alastari.”

 “But you’ll be killed too,” My‑re replied.